‘The Flash’ Season 3 Spoilers: Savitar’s Identity Reveal Will Shock Fans

 So far in The Flash Season 3, Savitar looks very different from the comics.
-In episode 16: ‘Into the Speed Force’.
-Savitar’s vulnerability was revealed by Jesse Quick when she impaled the ‘God of Speed’ with the piece of his armor Barry hacked off him,
+In Episode 16, “Into the Speed Force,” Savitar’s vulnerability was revealed by Jesse Quick when she impaled the “God of Speed” with the piece of his armor Barry hacked off him.

-TV Line spoke with some of The Flash cast about when we will find out about the mysterious Savitar:
+TV Line spoke with some of The Flash cast about when we will find out about the mysterious Savitar.

 “Slowly, different characters are going to learn who Savitar is,” Danielle Panabaker told TV Line on the set of The Flash.
 “But I don’t know if the audience is going to be told anytime soon.”